Skip to main content

 What each record does:

-em####.yourdomain.comRoutes email through SendGrid's infrastructure
+em####.yourdomain.comSendGridRoutes email through SendGrid infrastructure

-s1._domainkey.yourdomain.comDKIM signature — proves emails are from you
+s1._domainkey.yourdomain.comSendGridDKIM signature — proves emails are from you

-s2._domainkey.yourdomain.comBackup DKIM signature
+s2._domainkey.yourdomain.comSendGridBackup DKIM signature

 Step 2: Add DNS Records